 - 1. Lecture Exams: An exam covering the topics outlined found in the weekly learning outcomes.
 Typically 20 questions long that are approximately 50% multiple choice and 50% workout - 2.
 Final Exam: A comprehensive exam.
 50% comprehensive and 50% new material.
 The exam will be approximately 80% multiple choice and 20% workout - 3.
-Wiki Project- Students are required to build a wiki page with their lab partner over a chosen topic by the professor.
-Each week there will be a project assignment, the schedule is found on My Parker under "Wiki Project" The wiki page should look professional and should be edited each week.
-I will grade your improvements and your adherence to the assignment each Monday by midnight.
-There is additional information, including rubric and project examples that will be handed out in class and can be also found on MyParker under "Wiki Project" - 4.
-Weekly Assignments page Each week you will find a page on the My Parker website.
+Weekly Assignments page- Each week you will find a page on the My Parker website.
 Each weekly page contains material for the weeks lecture.
-Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found. - 5.
+Lecture notes, handouts, lab materials, discussions link and an outline of lecture topics are found. - 4.
 Daily lecture vodcasts are provided for students to have additional tools to study.
 If there is a concept in class that was covered too fast for you it is encouraged to review the vodcast for the day at your own speed.
-Historically, students that rereviewed the vodcasts were highly successful in the classroom

-- 6. Lab Materials- This section on MyParker contains a safety video that will be viewed before your first lab session.
+Historically, students that rereviewed the vodcasts were highly successful in the classroom - 5.
+Lab Materials- This section on MyParker contains a safety video that will be viewed before your first lab session.
 In addition, the lab rubric and lab rules are also found on MyParker.
-The MyParker lab section will have all materials, lab reports, what is expected, etc for each week. - 7.
+The MyParker lab section will have all materials, lab reports, what is expected, etc for each week. - 6.
 Lab Reports: You will submit all assignments through a Forum located on the class lab Parker page, a handout and video instructions can be found under "lab materials" on MyParker.
 Each week one labreport, two worksheet and two videos submissions are due.
 The grading rubric for the lab reports can be found on MyParker under "Lab Materials"

-8. Online HW system: Sapling Learning - Online Organic Chemistry Practice Problems
+7. Online HW system: Sapling Learning - Online Organic Chemistry Practice Problems